SiddhantPanda/Bookish/README.md

 # MyReads Project

-This is one of the project in Udacity's React Nanodegree.
+This project keeps track of the books that you're reading, want to read or completed it.

 ## Getting Started